Expression

 Medium: Oil Pastel

-"Copper Cascade" is an enchanting oil pastel portrait capturing a woman with flowing orange hair, exuding warmth and allure.
+"Copper Cascade" is an oil pastel portrait capturing a woman with exuding warmth and allure.

 Surrealistic Sketches